ORP Piorun (G65): History

 The ship was built by John Brown & Company of Clydebank, Glasgow.
 She was laid down on 26 July 1939, launched on 7 May 1940.
 While initially ordered and launched under the name Nerissa, the ship was transferred to the Polish Navy in October 1940 and renamed Piorun.
 She was completed on 4 November 1940.

 Piorun was based in Great Britain and commanded by Commander Eugeniusz Pławski.
-Between 13 and 15 March 1941, while undergoing repairs in John Brown's shipyard, she took part in the defence of Clydebank against air raids by the Luftwaffe.
+Between 13 and 15 March 1941, while undergoing repairs in John Brown's shipyard, she took part in the defence of Clydebank in the Clydebank Blitz against air raids by the Luftwaffe.
 A memorial to the ship's crew was later erected in Clydebank.

 Bismarck action

 On 22 May 1941, Piorun, with ships of the British 4th Destroyer Flotilla (HMS Cossack, HMS Maori, HMS Sikh and HMS Zulu), commanded by Captain Philip Vian, provided additional escort to troop convoy WS8B en route from Glasgow to the Indian Ocean.
 On 25 May, Vian's destroyers (including Piorun) were detached from the convoy to join the search for the German battleship Bismarck.

 Piorun took part, along with the British destroyers, in the search for Bismarck (she was the first of the destroyers to spot the German ship).
 She joined in the shadowing of and torpedo attacks on the German battleship the night before Bismarck was sunk.
-Arriving first on the scene with the British Tribal-class destroyer Maori, Piorun charged at Bismarck by herself, while Maori manoeuvred for position to fire torpedoes.
+Arriving first on the scene with the British Tribal-class destroyer Maori, Piorun charged at Bismarck by herself, while Maori manoeuvred into position to fire torpedoes.
 Alone, Piorun exchanged fire with Bismarck for an hour, with neither side scoring any hits—although after the third salvo, Bismarck missed by only 20 yd, causing Pławski to pull away.

 According to one report (detailed at the Auschwitz I exhibition, Oświęcim, Poland), Pławski transmitted the message "I am a Pole" before commencing fire on Bismarck; other sources say the signal to commence fire was "Trzy salwy na cześć Polski" ("Three salvoes in honour of Poland").
 This manoeuvre and the subsequent withdrawal caused Piorun to lose contact with Bismarck.

 Another often repeated story, possibly an embellishment, mentions that the Piorun constantly signaled "I am a Pole" using her signal lights for the entirety of the engagement.
+It does remain possible, perhaps even likely, due to the fact that the signalman would be posted at the light during Battle Stations.

 Piorun was very low on fuel, so at 05:00 she was ordered home before she had used her torpedoes.
 Pławski was reluctant to leave the area and ignored Vian's order for an hour before returning to the United Kingdom.